msiejak/adb-easy-setup/README.md

 ---

 ## Notes
- If you do not run with administrator privleges, it will be unable to set up enviroment variables
+ If you do not run the script with administrator privleges, it will be unable to set up enviroment variables